 The School's property, plant and equipment with useful lives of more than one year are stated at historical cost and comprehensively reported in the statement of net position in the government-wide financial statements.
 Donated capital assets are recorded at their estimated fair market value on the date donated.
-The School generally capitalizes assets with a cost of \$1,000 or more.
+The School generally capitalizes assets with cost of \$1,000 or more.
 Building improvements, additions and other capital outlays that significantly extend the useful life of an asset are capitalized.
 The costs of normal maintenance and repairs that do not add to the asset value or materially extend useful lives are not capitalized.
 Capital assets are depreciated using the straight-line method.
 When capital assets are sold or disposed of, the related cost and accumulated depreciation are removed from the accounts, and the resulting gain or loss is recorded in the governmentwide statements.
 Proceeds received from the sale or disposal of capital assets are recorded as Other Financing Sources in the governmental funds.

-The right to use assets are initially measure at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
-The right to use assets are amortized on a straight-line basis over the life of the related lease.
-Estimated useful lives, in years, for capital assets are as follows:
+The right of use assets are initially measure at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
+The right of use assets are amortized on a straight-line basis over the life of the related lease.

-Improvements 5-20 Years
+Estimated useful lives, in years, for depreciable assets are as follows:

+Leasehold improvements 10-20 Years

 Furniture and equipment 5 Years

-Vehicles 5 Years
+Software and computer equipment 3 Years

-Right-of-use asset (building) 34 Years
+Right of use asset (building) 34 Years